-While this action would increase the assessment obligation on domestic manufacturers and importers from $0.35 per mbf to $0.41 per mbf, the impact on these entities would be minimal and uniform.
+While this action increases the assessment obligation on domestic manufacturers and importers from $0.35 per mbf to $0.41 per mbf, the impact on these entities will be minimal and uniform.
 The current assessment rate of $0.35 per mbf represents 0.1 percent of the Random Lengths 2019 average framing lumber composite price of $356 per mbf.
-The proposed assessment rate of $0.41 per mbf is 0.12 percent of this price.
+The assessment rate of $0.41 per mbf is 0.12 percent of this price.
 The increase in assessment rate represents an increase in cost to domestic manufacturers and importers of two-thousandth of one percentage point relative to their average received price.
-This cost, though minimal, would also be offset by the benefits derived from the program.
+This cost, though minimal, will also be offset by the benefits derived from the program.

 The 1996 Farm Bill requires that Research and Promotion programs be evaluated every five years with the specific goal of measuring the economic impact of commodity promotion on demand for the commodity.
 The Board completed its first five-year evaluation of program effectiveness in 2016.
 The five-year evaluation, conducted by Prime Consulting, found that softwood lumber use per square foot increased nearly 23 percent among architects and structural engineers from the program's inception in 2011 to 2015.
 The evaluation also found a cumulative return on investment (ROI) of more than $15 in increased sales of softwood lumber per $1 spent on promotion by the program between 2012 and 2015.
 The cumulative ROI was updated in 2019 to reflect the time period of 2012 to 2018.
 The result was a return of more than $23 in increased sales per $1 spent on promotion.

-This proposal invites comments on amending § 1217.52(b) to increase the assessment rate from $0.35 to $0.41 per Start Printed Page 49284mbf.
+This rule amends § 1217.52(b) to increase the assessment rate from $0.35 to $0.41 per mbf.
 The Order is administered by the Board with oversight by the USDA.
 Under the program, assessments are collected from domestic manufacturers and importers and used for research and promotion projects designed to strengthen the position of softwood lumber in the marketplace.
-The additional funds collected at the proposed rate would enable the Board to maintain its existing programs, while supporting new programs that would help maintain and expand markets for softwood lumber.
-This proposal would also amend § 1217.52(h) to add the conversion factor for square meters to board feet and make one conforming change to section 1217.52(c) regarding voting requirements.
+The additional funds collected at the increased rate will enable the Board to maintain its existing programs, while supporting new programs that will help maintain and expand markets for softwood lumber.
+This rule also amends § 1217.52(h) to add the conversion factor for square meters to board feet and make one conforming change to section 1217.52(c) regarding voting requirements.

 In accordance with the Paperwork Reduction Act of 1995 (44 U.S.C.
 Chapter 35), the information collection and recordkeeping requirements that are imposed by the Order have been approved previously under OMB control number 0581-0093.
-This proposed rule would not result in a change to the information collection and recordkeeping requirements previously approved and would impose no additional reporting and recordkeeping burden on domestic manufacturers and importers of softwood lumber.
+This rule will not result in a change to the Start Printed Page 11390information collection and recordkeeping requirements previously approved and will impose no additional reporting and recordkeeping burden on domestic manufacturers and importers of softwood lumber.